-Chilli (Capsicum annuum L) is considered as a significant commercial spice and vegetable crop, globally consumed to enhance dishes with a spicy heat and rich flavor (Tan et al., 2021, Karim et al., 2021).
+Chilli (Capsicum annuum L: family?) is considered as a significant commercial spice and vegetable crop, globally consumed to enhance dishes with a spicy heat and rich flavor (Tan et al., 2021, Karim et al., 2021).
 Chilli bestowed with natural bioactive compounds, flavonoids, capsaicinoids, phytochemicals, phytonutrients, and pharmacologically active compounds with potential health benefits.
 (Bal et al. 2022).
 In India chilli (green) crop are grown on an area of 4,00,000 ha with production of 42,21,000 MT while chilli (dried) crop grown on an area of 6,78,000 ha with production of 18,74,000 MT (Anonymous, 2022).
 The major chilli producing states are Andhra Pradesh, Karnataka, Tamil Nadu, Maharashtra and Gujarat.
 In Gujarat chilli crop are grown on an area of 14,059 ha with production of 30,651 MT (Anonymous, 2023).
 Among the various biotic stresses, ravages caused by insect pests are significant.
 The pest spectrum in chilli is complex with more than 293 insects and mite species debilitating the crop in the field as well as in storage (Gopal et al., 2018).Out of them major arthropod pests infesting the chilli (Reddy and Puttaswamy, 1983) are thrips, Scirtothrips dorsalis Hood, Thrips parvispinus Karny, white fly, Bemisia tabaci Gennadius, aphid, Aphis gossyoii Glover, tobacco caterpillar, Spodoptera litura Fabricius, fruit borer, Helicoverpa armigra Hubner, mite, Polyphagotarsonemus latus Banks, termite, Odontotermes obesus Rambour and white grub, Holotrichia serrata Fabricius, etc. right from germination to harvesting of the crop.
 Sireesha et al. (2021) reported that chilli flower thrips, T. parvispinus were first noticed in Chilakaluripeta and Pratipadu mandals of Guntur district during January, 2021 and subsequently its spread was noticed in all chilli growing areas of Andhra Pradesh.
 The nymphs and adults of thrips, S. dorsalis scrap and suck the cell sap from leaves, fruits and terminal auxiliary tender shoots producing boat shaped upward curling and crinkling of leaves.
 In case of severe infestation, there is malformation of leaves, buds and fruits, which may damage about half of the crop.
 The attacked plants are stunted and may finally dry up (Thakur et al., 2018).
 In case of indirect damage, thrips play a role of vector in transmission of different viruses which causes great loss in yield of chilli crop.
 Patel and Gupta (1998) reported that thrips S. dorsalis was responsible for cause of yield loss from 60.5 to 74.3 per cent in chilli at Udaipur, Rajasthan.
 Chilli mite P. latus (Banks) also known as yellow mite was first recorded on potato in India by Mann et al., (1920) and later it was reported in chilli crop by Kulkarni, 1922.
 The nymph and adult of mite feed exclusively on the auxiliary tender shoots and lower surface of leaves of chilli plants.
 The attacked leaves become brittle and roll downward, as inverted cup.
 Fruit is discolored, blistered, shriveled and premature drop may occur by feeding of the mite.
 It causes an estimated crop loss of more than 60% in terms of chilli yield (Srinivasan et al., 2003).
 Severely damaged fruit is not salable in the fresh market but may be used for processing (Pena and Campbell, 2005).

 Material and Methods